 Note that it’s “liquid” and not “water” cooling because you’d never use pure water in vehicles.
 Pure water has two disadvantages:

-- Without rust inhibitors, the combination of high pressure, high temperature, and exposed metal (in the pump, engine, and radiator) would lead to rust.
-So at a minimum, you’d need rust inhibitors.
+- Without corrosion inhibitors, the combination of high pressure, high temperature, and exposed metal (in the pump, engine, and radiator) would lead to corrosion.
+So at a minimum, you’d need corrosion inhibitors.
 And

 - Without anti-freeze, the water would crack the engine if it froze if temperatures ever went below zero (which they do in many parts of the world with the most beautiful motorcycle roads.
 Cruel!)

-So “coolant” is usually a mixture of water, anti-freeze, and rust inhibitors.
-Those rust inhibitors have to be safe for motorcycle engines too, not wearing out the metal components.
+So “coolant” is usually a mixture of water, anti-freeze, and corrosion inhibitors.
+Those corrosion inhibitors have to be safe for motorcycle engines too, not wearing out the metal components.
 More on that another day.

 Motorcycles can sometimes be partially liquid cooled.
 For example, the 2013-2018 BMW R 1200 GS was “partially” water cooled.
 They used cooling just for the hottest parts of the engine.
 This let BMW keep the cooling system to a minimum and the radiator as small as possible.